-- No renegotiation.
-Simply put, the lease you takeover is the lease you get.
+Simply put, the lease you take over is the lease you get.
 You will not be able to negotiate the lease and you will inherit all the terms that the original lessee agreed to.
 This means that if their credit score was low, you might be stuck with a higher monthly payment than you would have received getting a lease yourself.
 You may also have a higher lease-end purchase price than you would otherwise get.

 Taking over a lease means that you will have to stick to the original mileage limits on the car lease agreement.
 Going over this limit could cost you; overages range from 10 to 25 cents per mile.
-Try and estimate how many miles you’ll drive before the lease expires to make sure you won’t have to pay a penalty.
+Try and estimate how many miles you will drive before the lease expires to make sure you won’t have to pay a penalty.
 And of course, make sure the original lessee hasn’t already incurred mileage overage fees.

 There are three primary fees that come along with a lease takeover: lease transfer, credit application and disposition fees.
 According to Swapalease, you can expect these fees to cost anywhere from $395 to $895.
 Be sure to find out the specifics of these fees before agreeing to the lease assumption.

 If you’ve made the decision to assume a lease, there are a few options available.

 Lessees who want to hand over their leases turn to websites like Swapalease, LeaseTrader and QuitALease to find someone to assume that role.
 You can also reach out to the leasing company.
 They may be able to give recommendations or even help connect you with a potential lessee.

 Although the terms of the lease will already be determined by the original lessees’ credit, your credit will still be considered.
 Be prepared to negotiate with the lessee for any potential cash bonuses as well.